keras-team/keras-io/examples/vision/md/randaugment.md

 ![](https://storage.googleapis.com/tfds-data/visualization/fig/cifar10_corrupted-saturate_5-1.0.0.png)

-For the sake of reproducibility, we serialize the initial random weights of our shallow network.
+In the interest of reproducibility, we serialize the initial random weights of our shallow network.